-It is also found that there remains a shift of but it has to undergo a set of procedures, which is process that is not regulated by culture, although a called marriage process or lenggota lo nika in the complete implementation of the cultural process of a Gorontalo language.
-The procedures are not for marriage nowadays is not present.
-Even though a slowing down or causing difficulties to marriage cultural marriage ceremony is done in an ordinary process, but for helping the husband and wife to condition, the wedding reception is often held experience the meaning of their marriage which luxuriously.
+It is also found that there remains a shift of process that is not regulated by culture, although a complete implementation of the cultural process of a marriage nowadays is not present.
+Even though a cultural marriage ceremony is done in an ordinary often held luxuriously.
 This causes social gaps among the society.
-The financially stable family might be able In the culture of Gorontalo, a marriage to hold complete procedures of marriage in terms of luxury is a demand of the present time.
+The financially stable family might be able to hold complete procedures of marriage in terms of the existing culture and the social demands. wedding reception is condition, the reception, for instance, is now experiencing the addition of 'standard' implementation.
+The influenced how people organise marriages.
+Wedding implementation of marriage rituals dominated by nowadays changes Lifestyle luxury is a demand of the present time.